 - healthy fats and oils.
 Choose nuts, seeds, avocados, olives and their oils for cooking

 - herbs and spices to flavour foods, instead of adding .

 This way of eating is naturally low in unhealthy fats, salt and added sugar.
 It’s rich in wholegrains, fibre, antioxidants and healthy fats.

 is not a necessary or recommended part of a heart-healthy eating pattern.
 If you don’t drink alcohol, don’t start.

 If you do drink alcohol, the Heart Foundation recommends following the National Health and Medical Research Council’s (NHMRC) recommended levels of alcohol consumption:

 - Healthy men and women should drink no more than 10 standard drinks per week and no more than four standard drinks on any one day.

-- Children and young people under 18 years of age should not drink alcohol.
+- should not drink alcohol.

 - For people with heart disease and related conditions or risk factors, the evidence is not strong enough to recommend a safe amount of alcohol consumption for heart health.